Justlearn

 3. Good thinking

 “That’s the way” and “good thinking” are used when someone has come up with a good solution to a problem.
-So if someone has come up with a process that made workflow more efficient, you can use these phrases.
+So if someone has come up with a process that makes workflow more efficient, you can use these phrases.

 5. You’re a genius